GoogleCloudPlatform/service-extensions/callouts/go/README.md

 }
 ```
 ## Additional Details
 The ``CalloutServer`` class has many options to customize the security information as well as port settings.
-The default CalloutServer listens on port 8443 for gRPC traffic, 8000 for health checks, and 8181 for insecure traffic.
+The default CalloutServer listens on port 8080 for plaintext traffic and 80 for health checks.

+TLS is disabled by default.
+To enable TLS, set ``EnableTLS`` to ``true`` in the ``Config`` struct.
+When enabled, the secure server listens on port 443 by default.

+> For production environments, it is strongly recommended to enable TLS to ensure secure communication.

 ## Using the Proto Files
 The Go classes can be imported using the relative envoy/api path: